University of California, Berkeley student housing: Clark Kerr Campus (Unit 5)

 Clark Kerr Campus at 2601 Warring Street is a Spanish mission style residential complex located 5 blocks southeast of the main Berkeley campus.
 Student housing includes both residential halls and suites with single, double, triple, or quadruple accommodation bedrooms.
 Formerly the California Schools for the Deaf and Blind, completed in 1949, the City of Berkeley and the University of California fought for the land when the school relocated in 1980.
-The University won the majority of the land in court and opened the converted residence hall in 1983.
+The university won the majority of the land in court and opened the converted residence hall in 1983.
 The campus, which was listed on the National Register of Historic Places in 1982, has its own dining hall as well as a pool, tennis court and volleyball courts.

 David Blackwell Hall

 At its opening on July 21, 2018, the 185000 ft2 David Blackwell Hall at 2401 Durant Avenue had 412 rooms that could house 777 residents.
 The hall was named after David Blackwell, the first black tenured professor of the university.
 The bedrooms are mostly double occupancy, with a few single rooms.
 It features amenities such as a fitness center, patios, gaming rooms, study areas, presentations rooms, lounges, and laundry rooms.
 There is no dining hall within Blackwell Hall, but residents' meal plans can be used at the nearby Café 3.
-Priority for housing at the hall is given to freshmen.
+Priority for housing at the hall is given to returning sophomores and upperclassmen.